jupyterhub/outreachy/docs/source/mentors/contribution-period/after.md

 ### Closing issues

-We have a provided a [short Python script](https://github.com/jupyterhub/outreachy/blob/HEAD/helper-scripts/comment-close-issues.py) that identifies Outreachy-related issues based on labels.
+We have a provided a [short Python script](https://github.com/jupyterhub/outreachy/blob/HEAD/scripts/comment-close-issues.py) that identifies Outreachy-related issues based on labels.
 It leaves a short message thanking the contributors for their work, and then closes each issue in turn.
 This is a bit quicker than doing it manually.
-You can read how to use this script in the [README file for helper scripts](https://github.com/jupyterhub/outreachy/blob/HEAD/helper-scripts/README.md#closing-microtask-issues-after-the-contribution-period-has-closed).
+You can read how to use this script in the [README file for the `scripts` folder](https://github.com/jupyterhub/outreachy/blob/HEAD/scripts/README.md#closing-microtask-issues-after-the-contribution-period-has-closed).

 ### Closing/merging pull requests